 The complaint is filed with the court clerk's office in the district court division.
 The documents include:

 - Servicemember Civil Relief Act Affidavit

-To file the documents, take the original and two copies of the documents and the filing fee to the Civil Filing Department in the court.
-The forms must also be properly notarized by a Notary Public.
+To file the documents, take the original and two copies of the documents and the filing fee to the Civil Clerk's office in the court.
+The forms must be properly notarized by a Notary Public.
 The Clerk may then provide a Certificate of Absolute Divorce, which must be completed and returned to the Clerk so it will be in your court file.
 You can also make a copy of the Certificate for your records.

 Next Steps After Filing the Complaint

 After the complaint is filed, the other party (the Defendant) must be sent a proper notice of the complaint to allow him or her to file an answer.
 Proper service can be done through the Sheriff's Department or using Certified Mail.

 Service through the Sheriff in the county that the Defendant lives generally costs $30.00.
 Alternatively, you can use Certified Mail to send a copy of the documents.
 After you get the green return receipt back in the mail, you must then file an Affidavit of Service.

 After service, you should wait 30 days to give the Defendant time to file an Answer.
 After 30 days from the date of service, you can request a court date from the Clerk of the Court's office.
 The Defendant must be sent a notice of the hearing 10 days before the court date.

 During the divorce hearing, the judge will hear from each spouse to make sure the legal divorce requirements have been met, there was proper service and notification, and that all legal and financial matters (child custody and visitation, property division, etc.) have been settled.
 If the judge is satisfied the requirements have been met, the judge enters the judgment for absolute divorce and the couple is legally divorced.